collin-thomas/bascik/README.md

 - [ ] Add Dockerfile
 - [ ] Script tags that only run at build
 - [ ] Add config js file to opt-in to features
+- [ ] Plugin type system to run the opt-in features
 - [ ] Add scoped JS script tags
 - [ ] Add units tests
 - [ ] Test adding vue-petite to a page <https://github.com/vuejs/petite-vue#usage>